What is a Patient Ambassador?

 Coordination between Ambassadors- every call provides and opportunity for you to learn and connect with fellow dialysis patients across the country.
 Some Ambassadors have been on dialysis for over 30 years and have many tips and experiences to share.

-- Once you join the program, we will provide you with an orientation to go over the ins and outs of the program in detail.
+- Once you join the program, we will provide you with an advocacy orientation to get you started.
 Even after the orientation, we are always available to help and support you with whatever you want to do as an ambassador.

 What are the benefits of serving as a Patient Ambassador?